Introduction to point of care recording

 The benefits of point of care recording

-Creating and storing records at the point of care is a very efficient process that saves you resource, energy and time that can be better spent on delivering outstanding service to your residents.
-With remote technology, you can offer your residents the chance to choose which location they would like to meet to have their care recorded, which increases their comfort and promotes independence.
+Creating and storing records at the point of care is a very efficient process that saves you resources, energy and time that can be better spent on delivering outstanding service to your residents.
+With remote technology, you can offer your residents the chance to choose which location they would like to meet to have their care recorded, which ensures the record reflects the care actually delivered.
 The additional one-on-one time you secure with residents in a comfortable environment can help relationships develop faster and increase the levels of trust.
 Building relationships is one of the most effective ways of encouraging more open discussions about health, resulting in highly accurate and impactful care records.

-By using a single smart phone or tablet to record all your care, the inconvenience of carrying around bulky files to rummage through becomes a problem of the past.
-And because you’re connected to the internet, the work you log is stored instantly to your records system, saving the job of writing paper notes at the point of care and re-writing the same details for the record later in the day.
+By using a single smartphone or tablet to record all your care, the inconvenience of carrying around bulky files to rummage through becomes a problem of the past.
+And because you’re connected to the internet, the work you log is stored instantly in the resident’s care record, saving the job of writing paper notes at the point of care and re-writing the same details for the record later in the day.

-Entering the final information in real time increases accuracy and eliminates any risk of misinterpreting or forgetting key details of conversations or service.
+Entering the final information in real time increases accuracy and reduces the risk of missing or inaccurate information about conversations or service.
 Many modern devices now have speech-to-text functionality, opening up a new way to record information.
 The ability to talk instead of type encourages more participation from the resident while offering an opportunity to hear what is being said.
-Speech-to-text recording is not yet widely used in care environments but it shows great potential for enhancing both transparency and efficiency.
-Once everyday tasks – like daily notes and chart entries – have been recorded they become available to all other staff who have access to the system.
-A synchronised system enables multiple staff to view the same information at different locations and provides more opportunity to communicate and collaborate across the business.
+Speech-to-text recording is not yet widely used in care environments, but it shows great potential for enhancing both transparency and efficiency.
+Once everyday tasks – like daily notes and chart entries – have been recorded, they become available to all other staff who have access to the system.
+A synchronised system enables multiple staff to view the same information at different locations and provides more opportunities to communicate and collaborate across the business.

-All major care regulators in the UK check records for evidence of effective care.
+Inspectors review records to understand how care is delivered and monitored.
 Many individual factors are influential in helping you get the best outcome, but to comply with the highest standards, inspectors will look for evidence of a responsive and safe person-centred service where decisions are made in the best interests of the resident.
-Adopting a point of care recording system will give your staff the advantage of spending more one-on-one time with residents to learn more about their needs and make informed decisions regarding their care.
+Adopting a point of care recording system will ensure care decisions are recorded at the correct time to learn more about their needs and make informed decisions regarding their care.

 Switching to a digital system could also help save money by reducing stationery costs, in addition to the effort and energy that goes into reordering and restocking the inventory.
 With less requirement for paper, you will be able to stop using physical filing systems, freeing up space which could be better put to use.
 If you’re conscious about your carbon footprint, switching from paper is a great way to reduce deliveries and waste.